-EML5810 Church-Based Residency: Personal Leadership Development understand the complexities of personal leadership development, including how one's individual personality, temperament, and strengths impact a leader within personal, ministry, parachurch, and other contexts.
+EML5810 Church-Based Residency: Personal Leadership Development The Department

+A study of the dynamics of personal leadership development in a leader's own life and work.
+The course will help leaders understand the complexities of personal leadership development, including how one's individual personality, temperament, and strengths impact a leader within personal, ministry, parachurch, and other contexts.
 3 hours.